Great Raid of 1840: The Battle of Plum Creek

 The Rangers had been trailing the war party for some time, unable to engage them because of their sheer numbers.
 But the three days of looting at Linnville gave the militia and Ranger companies a chance to gather.
 Volunteers from Gonzales, Texas, under Mathew Caldwell and from Bastrop under Ed Burleson, with all the ranger companies of east and central Texas, moved to intercept the Indians.
 They made contact at Plum Creek, near the city of Lockhart, Texas, on August 12, 1840.
-The Comanches, who normally fared about as a fast and deadly light cavalry, were detained considerably by the captive, slower pack mules.
+The Comanches, who normally fared about as a fast and deadly light cavalry, were detained considerably by the captives and slower pack mules.
 The normal Comanche tactic was to ride as fast as possible away from the scene of a victory, but on this occasion they slowed to a gentler pace acceptable to the heavily laden pack mules.

-Thus, the militia and rangers caught the raiders, which normally they found impossible.
-The battle of Plum Creek was really a running gun battle, where the Texans attempted to kill the raiders and recover loot, and the Indians simply attempted to get away.
-Although only a dozen bodies were recovered, the Texans reported killing 80 Comanches, and the war party losses were probably higher than normal.
-But greed saved the Comanches in turn; when the militia discovered the stolen bullion, they abandoned the fight, divided their loot, and went home.
+Tonkawa spies and rangers under Captain Henry McCullough brought word of the Comanche's approach and that they were nearing a boggy field on the fore side of Plum Creek which would severely hamper their flight.
+McCullough requested a charge which was granted by General Felix Houston and all hell broke loose.
+Hearing the charge, the Comanche immediately turned toward the mountains of Rio Blanco and San Marcos to make their escape but were hampered by their flight.
+Their women and elderly formed into the center of the caravan and the men took defensive positions.
+Some of the warriors out in the lead, leapt off their mounts and from behind the trunks of post oaks, began providing cover for their escaping comrades.
+These sharp shooters aimed at the attacking cavalry’s horses, causing some to fall from their mounts.